 PJs, Slippers, and Bath Robes

 A classic family gift, pajamas and other bedtime clothes such as slippers and bath robes are gifts under many Christmas trees.
 There’s lots of selection and prices are generally good.
-However, if you aren’t in need of a gift, you’ll find steep discounts on these items after Christmas, though the selection dwindles.
+However, if you aren’t in need of a gift, you’ll find steep discounts on these items after Christmas, though of course the selection dwindles.

 Jewelry